 The Impact of This Settlement on FedEx – and Others Using ICs

 This settlement by FedEx Ground resolves only the claims by its drivers in California.
 IC misclassification claims have been brought against it in other states, some of which have already been resolved, such as a lawsuit it settled for $5.8 million with FedEx Ground drivers in Maine.
-FedEx may choose to resolve cases that remain pending or have not been reported as having fully resolved in other state venues, such as those in Kansas, Missouri, Massachusetts, Florida and Oregon that have been the subject of our monthly IC misclassification updates on this site.
+FedEx may choose to resolve cases that remain pending or have not been reported as having fully resolved in other state venues, such as those in Kansas, Missouri, Massachusetts, Florida and Oregon that have been the subject of my monthly IC misclassification updates on this site.

 FedEx Ground has not only been plagued by driver misclassification lawsuits over the years but also by state attorney generals and state workforce agencies in New York, Montana, Massachusetts, and other states for allegedly unpaid unemployment insurance taxes.